pdoup/TaxAI/tax-filer-backend/README.md

 more fine grained control over the entire lifecycle of a single request and help with error debugging.
 * A middleware intercepts each request and injects a unique request header `X-Request-ID` (if not already present).
 * This ID is also added to the response headers, so other clients and services can trace it.
-* These logs then can be stored in their raw format in a centralized storage like a data lake and ingested at scale for futher processing.
+* These logs then can be stored in their raw format in a centralized storage like a data lake and later consumed for futher processing.

 ## AI Integration Details